 The St. Johns River is a unique case because it flows northward for more than 300 miles.
 This creates a brackish environment (salinity levels between freshwater and saltwater), and the perfect domain for animals adapted to these conditions, including the bull shark.

-Bull sharks have been sighted moving deep inland via the St. Johns River and have sometimes been seen more than 100 miles from the Atlantic Ocean.
+Bull sharks have been sighted moving deep inland via the St. Johns River and have sometimes been seen more than 100 miles from the Atlantic Ocean, according to the Florida Fish and Wildlife Conservation Commission.

 The river has a slow current and warm temperatures, which makes it ideal for bull sharks to hunt and breed.
 This highlights the ecological complexity of Florda’s waterways and adds an element of caution and intrigue to local fishermen and boaters.